 Types of Fish On Lake George During Ice Fishing Season

-During the winter season, fishermen usually target landlocked salmon, lake trout, and yellow perch.
+During winter, fishermen usually target landlocked salmon, lake trout, and yellow perch.

 The yellow perch is one of the most common fish caught by ice fishermen.
 They're often found near islands, banks, ledges, or other structures below the surface.
 The fishermen catch them using rods and jigs.

 Raps, or small jigs, are effective for catching perch and crappie.
 Take old clothes and cut off the sleeves and legs to make your lures.
-Place them under a light and cover them with hot wax to get the shape you want.
+Place them under a light and cover them with hot wax to get your desired shape.
 Then dip them in water and shake them out to dry.

 If you're fishing for yellow perch in Lake George, there's no upper limit on the size of fish you can catch; however, they must be less than 10 inches in length.
 The daily limit on Lake George is 50 perch per licensed fisherman.

-Use rubber bands on your reel, so when the salmon takes the bait, it will hook itself.
+Use rubber bands on your reel so that when the salmon takes the bait, it will hook itself.

 Rules and regulations state salmon must be at least 18 inches long, and a maximum daily limit of 2 can be kept per fisherman.

 The lake trout are usually found near the bottom of the lake.
 Most of the time, fishing enthusiasts can catch them in a depth of 70 feet.
-Some fishermen can go down even deeper than 100 feet to catch the fish.
-Suckers make the best bait for lake trout because they are big.
-If you want to catch many fish, then this type of bait is the best.
+Some fishermen can go deeper than 100 feet to catch the fish.
+Suckers make the best bait for winter trout because they are big.
+If you want to catch many fish, this bait is the best.
 Lake trout often dive to the bottom of the lake, making it easy to get a line down 100+ feet if necessary.

 Most fishermen also fish using worms, raps, and the traditional Swedish pimple.

-Lake trout must be at least 23 inches long to remain on Lake George.
+Lake trout must remain on Lake George at least 23 inches long.
 And there is a daily limit of 2 fish per licensed fisherman.